gtque/k8s_ubuntu_wsl/examples/README.md

   * If you are using the microk8s setup defined in this project, you are good to go, otherwise, you will want to make sure you have a local image repo running and accessible at localhost:32000, or you can manually edit the build.sh scripts to use the expected name.
 * The deployment process leverages ansible to render templates before applying them.
 * The values for the templates are provided by a yaml file defined in the local-dev folder.
+* `config/local-dev` contains the configuration yaml files used to render the templates
 * `deploy` contains the scripts for rendering and deploying the templates
+  * `render` contains the ansible configuration and k8s scripts that render and apply the templates.
+* the rest of the folders are example "types", such as java, k8s, go (not yet implemented), etc...
+  * under each example type there should be a folder called `modules`.
+This contains the actual example code and files.
+  * each deployable module under `modules` has a `k8s/templates` directory which contains the necessary scripts and template files for deploying that module.
+  * when deployed, the templates will be rendered using ansible into the `k8s/rendered` directory.
+* `java` contains java based application examples
   * `docker` contains the Dockerfile(s) used by the example projects that provide the content to demonstrate something running in kubernetes
   * `gradle` contains the gradle wrapper information
-* `local-dev` contains the configuration yaml files used to render the templates
   * `modules` contain the example deployments including: infrastructure templates and sample projects that can be deployed to kubernetes.
-  * each deployable module has a `k8s/templates` directory which contains the necessary scripts and template files for deploying that module.
-  * when deployed, the templates will be rendered using ansible into the `k8s/rendered` directory.
-* `render` contains the ansible confugration and k8s scripts that render and apply the templates.
+* `k8s`
+  * `modules` contains kubernetes only templates that do not require any source code to be built and can be deployed directly.
 * All the scripts, setup, deploy, build, teardown, etc..., should be run from this `examples` directory.
+  * `./build.sh` is a highlevel build script wrapper that invokes the example type's build script.
+For more information on a type's build process, please look for a README file in that type's directory.
+    * to build an example module other than the default simpleApiServer, you should specify `--example [type]` and `--module [name]`
+    * for additional options/parameters run: `./build.sh ?`
+  * `./setup.sh` deploys the specified example type module.
+    * to setup, aka deploy, an example module other than the default infrastructure you should specify `--example [type]` and `--module [name]`
+    * example: `./setup.sh --example java --module simpleApiServer`
+    * for additional options/parameters run: `./setup.sh ?`
+  * `./teardown.sh` tears down, aka undeploys, the specified example type module.
+    * to tear down an example module other than the default infrastructure you should specify `--example [type]` and `--module [name]`
+    * example: `./teardown.sh --example java --module simpleApiServer`
+    * for additional options/parameters run: `./teardown.sh ?`
 * **You should start by deploying the infrastructure templates.**
-  * `./deploy/setup.sh`
+  * `./setup.sh`
     * for more information on additional parameters for setup, please run: `./deploy/setup.sh ?`
     * after running, if you want to access anything from your LAN, ie outside of the host Windows OS, you will need to configure the port forwarding.
     * the infrastructure gateway, currently, exposes port 80 to be used by httproutes.